W. P. Andrew Lee: Career

 In 2002, Lee was named the division chief of plastic surgery at the University of Pittsburgh School of Medicine.
 In 2010, he moved to Johns Hopkins Hospital to become the inaugural chairman of the Department of Plastic and Reconstructive Surgery.
 From 2010 to 2019, he was the Milton T. Edgerton, M.D., Professor and Chairman of the Department of Plastic and Reconstructive Surgery at Johns Hopkins.
 He chaired the Associate Professor Promotion Committee of the Johns Hopkins School of Medicine from 2014 to 2017 and was Chair of the Medical Board from 2016 to 2018.

 In 2019, Lee became the 16th dean of the University of Texas Southwestern Medical School and executive vice president for academic affairs and provost of UT Southwestern Medical Center where he is Professor of Plastic Surgery and holds the Atticus James Gill, M.D.
 Chair in Medical Science.
+He currently oversees four degree-granting schools, 3,700 faculty members, total research expenditure of nearly $800 million, and education of about 4,300 students and trainees.

 Research

 A hand surgeon and translational researcher, Lee investigates tolerance strategy for vascularized composite allografts (VCA) to ameliorate the need for long-term systemic immunosuppression.
 He has been principal investigator on numerous federal research grants totaling over $10 million.

 Lee established multidisciplinary programs for hand transplantation at Johns Hopkins and the University of Pittsburgh using an immunomodulatory protocol based upon the work from his laboratory.
 He led the surgical team that performed the first bilateral hand transplant (2009) and the first trans-humeral transplant (2010) in the United States.
 A key feature of the protocol is single-agent immunosuppression that aims to minimize the long-term risks of VCA.
 He has led one of the largest hand and arm transplant programs in the field, and his group was especially focused on restoring functions to military servicemen with upper extremity amputations that resulted from combat injuries.

 In March 2018, Lee oversaw the team that performed the world's first total penis and scrotum transplant.
 The operation included transplants of the penis, scrotum, and abdominal wall to a wounded serviceman and was the most complex surgery of its type.

-Lee has authored about 230 original peer-reviewed publications and 40 textbook chapters and co-edited the book Transplantation of Composite Tissue Allografts, (2008).
+Lee has authored about 240 original peer-reviewed publications and 40 textbook chapters and co-edited the book Transplantation of Composite Tissue Allografts, (2008).
 He has served on the editorial boards of Transplantation, Journal of Surgical Research and Hand.
 He co-founded Vascularized Composite Allo-transplantation in 2014 and serves as its co-Editor.